nglanton/My-Semester-Projects/README.md

 - While loops are implemented to handle incorrect questions/ ability to replay the game.
 - At the end of the game, output is determined by their score/ time (ie, what type of "congratulations" the user gets)
 - Multiplication questions are randomized.

+  ### Project 6: CREATE TASK: a password guessing game, hangman-style
+**Summary**: This program is meant to educate users on how easy it is to guess weak passwords.
+It does so by allowing the user to guess a password w/ a length of 4, numbers or letters.
+They have 5 guesses.
+**Key Features**:
+- Passwords are sorted via the strength of the password, stored within another list (compares the two and makes a selection for a filtered list)
+- Uses a Boolean to determine if a guess is true for any of the 4 spaces.
+Adds an X if not.
+- A user has five guesses no matter how many prior guesses they get correct.
+- Output changes depending on the user's success (or lack thereof).
+If they failed, then they see how long it usually takes for someone to guess that password

+  ### Project 7: List Scavenger Hunt
+**Summary**: Varying levels of difficulty dealing w/ list sorting & finding items within it.
+Basically practice problems.
+**Key Features**:
+- Calculates average of a list
+- Filters a list based on another list
+- Finds the item that shows up most often and prints that count